The Best Cafes in St Kilda for Your Next Bayside Brunch Date

 Lady of St Kilda

 Lady of St Kilda brings Mediterranean spirit and effortless style to the coast.
 From sunrise to last call, it’s all about bold flavours and good times — from the Good Morning Istanbul (sesame pita, sunny egg, spiced lamb and tzatziki) to sambousek pastries that flake at the lightest touch.
-Pair it with a Bloody Mary and you’ve found brunch bliss.
-Named after the ship that gave the suburb its name, this all-day hangout sails on charm and flavour.
+Pair it with a Bloody Mary, and you’ve found brunch bliss.
+Named after the ship that gave the suburb its name, this all-day hangout sails by effortlessly on a sea of fun and flavour.

 204 Barkly Street, St Kilda